Why Spend Time Outside?

 1. Tug-O-War

-One of the most popular games for large field day events is tug-o-war.
-Tug-o-war is a straightforward game that never fails to entertain a large group.
 To play, all you need is a long rope.
 Separate the group of adults into two teams.
 The two teams should seem evenly matched, with equal strength and endurance players on both sides of the team.
-If possible, select two group members to be team leaders and let them choose their teams.
-Tie a ribbon in the center of the rope and place a marker on the ground, with the middle of the rope on top of the market.
-Then, tell the teams to line up at opposite sides of the rope, each person grabbing the rope with both hands.
+If possible, select two group members to be team leaders and let them choose their teams from the large group.
+Tie a ribbon in the center of the rope and place a marker on the ground, with the middle of the rope on top of the marker.

 2. Three-Legged Race